mathbunnyru/clio/docs/logging.md

 - `%$`: End color range
 - `%v`: The actual log message

-Some additional variables might be useful:
+Some additional variables that might be useful:

 - `%@`: A partial path to the C++ file and the line number in the said file (`src/file/path:linenumber`)
 - `%t`: The ID of the thread the log entry is written from